nakadaisuke/contrail-rest-api-doc/_build/html/_sources/virtual-networks.txt

    id_perms " virtual-network" N/A "No " CRU "N/A " N/A " The root of this attribute
    created " id_perms" datetime "No " R " generated " N/A " The date time of created date of this attribute
    description " id_perms" string "No " CRU " null " N/A " The description of this attribute
-   enable " id_perms" bool "No " CRU " true "{true|false} " Specifies whethere this attribute is enable or not
-   last_modified " id_perms" datetime "No " R " generated " N/A " The date time of modified date of this attribute
+   enable " id_perms" bool "No " CRU " true "Valid form {true|false} " Specifies whethere this attribute is enable or not last_modified " id_perms" datetime "No " R " generated " N/A " The date time of modified date of this attribute
    permissions " id_perms" list(dict) "No " CRU " generated " N/A " The owner and access level
    group " permissions" string "No " CRU " generated " N/A " The group of this attribute